 An overview of algebraic and trigonometric principles.
 Emphasis is placed on functions in both disciplines.
 The theory of mathematics is stressed and the concept of the limit is presented.
 Topics covered include: functions, polynomials, exponentials, logarithms, theory of equations, inequalities, partial fractions, trigonometry, analytic geometry, and binomial theorem.
-Prerequisite: MAT 165 or appropriate score on placement assessment.
+Prerequisite: MAT 165 or placement by assessment.

 (Winter/Spring)